-A light level is confined to the search for negative information.
+A light level is confined to the search for negative information and exclusion cases with respect to the applicable sector policy.
 It involves certain clients in very regulated environments (High Income OECD countries) as long as the rating given by the extra-financial agency is not judged too low.